-The Awards for Faculty program seeks to strengthen the humanities at Tribal Colleges and Universities by encouraging and expanding humanities research opportunities for individual faculty and staff members.
-Awards support individuals pursuing humanities research that is of value to scholars, students, and/or general audiences.
-While the program welcomes proposals in all areas of the humanities, projects related to indigenous knowledge that sustain and strengthen tribal languages and/or cultural traditions are especially encouraged.
+The Awards for Faculty program seeks to strengthen the humanities at Hispanic-Serving Institutions by encouraging and expanding humanities research opportunities for individual faculty and staff members.
+Awards support individuals pursuing scholarly research that is of value to humanities scholars, students, and/or general audiences.